by Texas Homesteader ~

-But none of us can truly be ZERO waste, ya know?
-It’s important to remember that like most things, it’s not an ‘all or nothing‘ decision.
+So it’s important to remember that like most things, it’s not an ‘all or nothing‘ decision.
 You can pick & choose the areas most important to you and still make a real impact.

 There’s an extensive list at the end of this post with LOTS of ideas.
 I encourage you to check them out.

-Paper or Plastic?
+1. Shopping Bags: Paper or Plastic?
 Neither!